Fight Menu

 Inoue vs Kono stats

-Back in December 2016, Naoya Inoue stepped into the ring with an undefeated record of 11 wins, zero loses and 0 draws, 9 of those wins coming by the way of knock out.
+Back in December 2016, Naoya Inoue stepped into the ring with an undefeated record of 11 wins, zero losses, and 0 draws, 9 of those wins coming by way of knockout.

-Kohei Kono made his way to the ring with a record of 32 wins, 9 loses and 1 draw, with 13 of those wins by knock out.
+Kohei Kono made his way to the ring with a record of 32 wins, 9 losses and 1 draw, with 13 of those wins by knockout.

-The stats suggested Inoue had a massive power advantage over Kono, boosting at 82% knock out percentage over Kono's 41%.
+The stats suggested Inoue had a massive power advantage over Kono, boasting a 82% knockout percentage compared to Kono's 41%.

 Naoya Inoue was the younger man by 12 years, at 24 years old.